SubratShrestha/Notes/UNSW/20T2/2041Comp/unix.md

 grep Herm hp1.txt | wc
 >> 233 9646 54451

+grep -E 'Ocean|Sea' course_codes
+>> This will output lines with either Ocean or Sea in course_codes.

+grep -E 'C[aeiou]t' course_codes
+>> this will output all lines that have C followed by any of the vowels and ends with t, [] indicates range of values.
+>> like 'Cities or citizens etc.'

 cat course_codes | head -n 1000 | tail -1
 >> The thousandth line in that file.